 - i.
-An application for approval of a new PUD shall include written consent by the owners of all property to be included in the PUD. - ii.
-In cases where an amendment to a previously approved PUD is requested, the application to amend the PUD may be made by any owner within the PUD, with written notice of the proposed application to be provided to all other property owners within the PUD.
+An application for approval of a new PUD shall include written consent by the owners of all property to be included in the PUD. - ii. ii.
+In cases where an amendment to a previously approved PUD is requested, the application to amend the PUD may be made by any owner within the PUD, with b.

-b.
 PUD Plan